-People are being extra vigilant about washing their hands and sanitizing surfaces for fear of spreading the coronavirus.
+People are being extra vigilant about washing their hands and sanitizing surfaces.
 It’s also a good time to think about the hygiene of other daily use items.

 Old makeup brushes that are not stored properly or cleaned regularly don’t perform well and can harbor harmful bacteria.
 We went to Rick DiCecca, creative director of makeup design for the Artistry™ beauty brand, to get his expert advice on makeup hygiene.